farrajota/multi-gpu-torchnet/README.md

 > Note: You must have the ImageNet ILSVRC2012 dataset (or any other dataset) setup before running this script.
 For more information about how to setup your datasets using `dbcollection` see [here](https://github.com/farrajota/dbcollection).

-By default, the script runs 1-GPU AlexNet with the CUDNN backend and 4 data-loader threads.
+By default, the script trains theAlexNet model on 1 GPU with the CUDNN backend and loads data from disk using 4 CPU threads.

 To run an alexnet model using two or more GPUs, set `nGPU` to the number of GPUs you want to use (in this example only two are used):
 ```bash